California Copywriter Carves Out New Career – by Taking on, and Winning, “Copy Challenges”

 After almost 20 years in the business, tech writing was all Elizabeth knew.
 She wrote instruction manuals and software user guides to help people learn technology after they purchased it.
 Persuasion and emotion were simply not allowed.

 After several layoffs, a stint in residential property development, and time off to care for her ailing father, Elizabeth explored starting her own business.
 First, she parlayed video production experience into teaching others how to use videos for marketing.
-To get her business going, she discovered the program, How to Write Your Own Money Making Websites, offered by American Writers and Artists Inc. (AWAI).
+To get her business going, she discovered the program, How to Write Your Own Money Making Websites, offered by American Writers & Artists Institute (AWAI).

 But her second program with AWAI kicked off her journey back to writing: The Accelerated Program for Six-Figure Copywriting, a self-paced online program.
 “All the pieces of the puzzle began to fall into place when I heard about direct response copywriting,” she said.
 “I thought, ‘I can do this.
 I can be a profit center for my clients and a writer.’”